-Caroline Keefe is a junior from Montclair, New Jersey majoring in Political Science and minoring in Global Health and French.
-She is passionate about the world of global health and its effects on economic and political policies, along with its intersection with ethical issues.
+Caroline Keefe is a senior from Montclair, New Jersey majoring in Political Science and minoring in Global Health and French.
+She is passionate about global health and how it intersects with politics, the economy, and ethical issues.
 Because of her interest in human rights and women’s rights, she began volunteering with Supporting Women’s Action, a program run through the Kenan Institute.
-In her free time, which she has little of, she enjoys running outdoors, reading old books, and eating large amounts of food.
+This past summer she researched HIV at NYU, as well as worked at Doctors Without Borders.
+In her free time, which she has little of, she loves running, reading tons and tons of books, and cuddling with her golden retriever, Daisy.

-Tristan Malhotra is a freshman at Duke from Irvine, California, currently living in Gilbert-Addoms.
+Tristan Malhotra is a sophomore at Duke from Irvine, California, currently living in Gilbert-Addoms.
 He got involved with Kenan through the Ethics, Leadership, and Global Citizenship FOCUS program, of which he is currently a part.
 He is planning on majoring in Public Policy or Philosophy (or both!) and possibly pursuing a PPE Certificate by the time he graduates.
 He is especially excited to tent for the UNC-Duke basketball game, to get involved in political/law organizations, and to go abroad with DukeEngage.
 In his spare time, he loves baking brownies and playing baseball, basketball, or football.

 Divya Nimmagadda is a sophomore from Omaha, Nebraska, majoring in Public Policy and Economics with a minor in Global Health.
 She is especially interested in criminal justice reform and immigration law.
 Outside of working for the Kenan Institute for Ethics, she is involved in Duke Student Government, the Duke International Relations Association and research.
 She enjoys discovering new music, traveling, diving into deep conversations about pretty much anything and eating!